 - Pour onto crust and bake at 275 degrees F for 1.75-2 hours (I bake mine 2 hours exactly), until top appears dry but cheesecake still jiggles when moved.
 Turn the oven off and let sit in warm oven with the door closed for 20 minutes.

 - Remove to a wire rack on the counter, gently run a knife around the inside of the pan and let cool to room temperature.
 Refrigerate until completely chilled (I like to chill overnight).
+Carefully remove the outside ring.
 Slice and serve.